-Ideally, an allocation base should be used that is a cost driver of overhead cost.
+Ideally, the allocation base used in the predetermined overhead rate should drive the overhead cost.
 A cost driver is a factor, such as machine-hours, beds occupied, computer time, or flight-hours, that causes overhead costs.
 If a base is used to compute overhead rates that does not "drive" overhead costs, then the result will be inaccurate overhead rates and distorted product costs.
 For example, if direct labour-hours is used to allocate overhead, but in reality overhead has little to do with direct labour-hours, then products with high direct labour-hour requirements will shoulder an unrealistic burden of overhead and will be overcosted.

 Most companies use direct labour-hours or direct labour cost as the allocation base for manufacturing overhead.
 However, as discussed in earlier chapters, major shifts are taking place in the structure of costs in many industries.
 In the past, direct labour accounted for up to 60% of the cost of many products, with overhead cost making up only a portion of the remainder.
-This situation has been changing-for two reasons.
+This situation has been changing for two reasons.
 First, sophisticated automated equipment has taken over functions that used to be performed by direct labour workers.
 Since the costs of acquiring and maintaining such equipment are classified as overhead, this increases overhead while decreasing direct labour.
 Second, products are themselves becoming more sophisticated and complex and change more frequently.
 This increases the need for highly skilled indirect workers such as engineers.
-As a result of these two trends, direct labour is becoming less of a factor and overhead is becoming more of a factor in the cost of products in many industries.
+As a result of these two trends, direct labour cost is decreasing relative to overhead as a component of product costs.

 In companies where direct labour and overhead costs have been moving in opposite directions, it would be difficult to argue that direct labour "drives" overhead costs.
 Accordingly, in recent years, managers in some companies have used activity-based costing principles to redesign their cost accounting systems.
-Activity-based costing is a costing technique that is designed to more accurately reflect the demands that products, customers, and other cost objects make on overhead resources.
-The activity-based approach is discussed in more detail in Chapter 8.
+Activity-based costing is a costing technique that is designed to reflect more accurately the demands that products, customers, and other cost objects make on overhead resources.
+The activity-based approach is discussed in more detail in Chapter 5.